Latasha

 How to Pronounce Latasha

 Our model has identified 2 different pronunciations for the name Latasha.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

 luh-TA-shuh (3 syllables)